})

 Why is conducting a risk assessment important on construction sites?

-Conducting a risk assessment is essential for ensuring site safety, as it helps identify potential hazards and implement necessary safety measures to protect workers.
+Conducting a risk assessment is essential for ensuring site safety because it systematically identifies potential hazards and enables implementation of necessary safety measures to protect workers.
+Risk assessments help construction sites address the most critical dangers—such as falls from height, which account for 53% of construction fatalities—before incidents occur.

 What percentage of fatalities in construction are due to falls from height?

-Falls from height account for roughly 53% of fatalities in construction.
+Falls from height account for roughly 53% of fatalities in construction, making them the single most significant cause of death in the industry.

 What measures can be taken to prevent accidents caused by moving machinery?